CommonLID: Re-evaluating State-of-the-Art Language Identification Performance on Web Data: Results

 \Cref{tab:results_data_x_model_f1} shows F1 scores achieved by each model on each dataset, macro-averaged over language varieties.
 Two scores are given: one calculated over the whole evaluation set where languages not included in the model score zero (\textit{all}), and one calculated over the subset of language varieties covered by the model (\textit{cov.}).
 The number of languages over which the macro-average is calculated in the latter case is also given.
 For all models, the difference in these two scores highlights the ongoing issue of determining a fair way of comparing \gls{lid} models with disparate language coverage.
 It also provides a fuller picture of the trade-off between coverage and specialisation, which is most apparent for AfroLID.

 The results for the CommonLID dataset in \Cref{tab:results_data_x_model_f1} show that it is a challenging dataset, with most models only achieving F1 scores in the 60s averaged over the languages they cover.
+To illustrate some of the failure models, we present some examples of errors made by GlotLID on CommonLID in Appendix \ref{sec:examples_errors}.
 We believe the current low scores on CommonLID demonstrate its worth as a novel evaluation dataset, since it covers a different domain compared to other datasets available for under-served languages.

 Some of the higher scores for other datasets can be attributed to a likely overlap between the model's training data and the evaluation set: Franc is trained on UDHR, GlotLID uses Bible data as a majority of its training data for many languages in the long tail, and the developers of FUN-LangID were also part of the team behind SmolSent (though the exact training data for both is unknown).
 The effect on reported scores is exacerbated for high-coverage models, since for these most language classes are in the long tail where training and evaluation data are more similar.
 Taking the macro-average weights all languages equally, so given the majority of the languages are in the long tail, the average overall score is high.
 These high scores do not necessarily reflect real-world performance, showing the need for more diverse, independent evaluation data for long-tail languages.